aptos-labs/aptos-core/developer-docs-site/docs/releases/index.md

 Aptos typically conducts multiple devnet releases for each testnet and mainnet release.
 Hence, devnet releases use commit hashes for tracking rather than version numbers.
 Testnet and mainnet releases usually have a one-to-one correlation, meaning each testnet release rolls into mainnet.

-Hotfixes are exceptions that may occur in mainnet to address urgent issues in production.
+Hot fixes are exceptions that may occur in mainnet to address urgent issues in production.
 See the [Aptos Release Process](https://github.com/aptos-labs/aptos-core/blob/main/RELEASE.md) for more details.

 ## Update nodes